Free Carrier (FCA)

 A Free Carrier (FCA) agreement is used in scenarios where flexibility in the transfer of responsibilities is crucial.

-- Buyer prefers to handle logistics: FCA shipping is advantageous when the buyer has a strong logistical network and prefers to manage the main carriage of goods.
+Buyer prefers to handle logistics: FCA shipping is advantageous when the buyer has a strong logistical network and prefers to manage the main carriage of goods.
 Using the FCA incoterm can allow for greater control over transportation arrangements.

-- Buyers have established relationships: FCA shipping is ideal for buyers who have established relationships with carriers and can negotiate better shipping rates.
+Buyers have established relationships: FCA shipping is ideal for buyers who have established relationships with carriers and can negotiate better shipping rates.

-What are benefits of Free Carrier terms?
+What are the benefits of Free Carrier terms?

 Transportation flexibility